iprak/yahoofinance/README.md

   include_two_hundred_day_values: false
   ```

+- The currency symbol e.g. $ can be show as the unit instead of USD by setting `show_currency_symbol_as_unit: true`.
+  - **Note:** Using this setting will generate a warning like `The unit of this entity changed to '$' which can't be converted ...` You will have to manually resolve it by picking the first option to update the unit of the historicalvalues without convertion.
+This can be done from `Developer tools > STATISTICS`.

 ### Symbol

 - An alternate target currency can be specified for a symbol using the extended declaration format.
 Here, the symbol EMIM.L is reported in USD but will be presented in EUR.
 The conversion would be based on the value of the symbol USDEUR=X.